harness/developer-hub/tutorials/cd-pipelines/kubernetes/ownapp.md

       ```

   - Verify that the delegate is installed successfully and can connect to the Harness Manager.
-  - You can also follow the [Install Harness delegate on Kubernetes or Docker](/tutorials/platform/install-delegate/) tutorial to install the delegate using the Terraform Helm Provider or Kubernetes manifest.
+  - You can also follow the [Install Harness delegate on Kubernetes or Docker](/docs/platform/delegates/install-delegates/install-delegate) steps to install the delegate using the Terraform Helm Provider or Kubernetes manifest.

 :::warning